 Plan interesting activities

 As we said earlier, the thought of team-building activities can send your team into a panic.
-Those blindfolded walks through the woods to test endurance and team communication skills are not everybody’s cup of tea!
+Those blindfolded walk through the woods to test endurance and team communication skills are not everybody’s cup of tea!
 Therefore, consider team-building activities your team will enjoy, using the relevant ideas in the link as examples for your planning.
-The more fun you can have, no matter how challenging the activities set, the less likely your team are to hate you!
+The more fun you can have, no matter how challenging the activities set, the less likely your team is to hate you!
+There are great ideas available even on how to start the activity with great ice-breaker questions.

 Plan for food and drink